 Anabrou-Melcoffee Ward is encircled by adjacent municipal areas and as such does not include a peri-urban component, but rather falls entirely within the jurisdiction of Port Vila Municipal Council (PVMC).
-Comprising predominantly of residential housing, the easterly-sloping ward contains the informal settlement of Ohlen, as well as the suburbs of Namburu North, South and Central.
-The commercial, industrial and tourist-focused suburbs of Jack Fong and Tebakor Pressing lie along the eastern edge of the ward, along the valley corridor extending northward from Fatouma Bay.
-Although the informal settlement of Simbolo falls within the ward for the statistical purposes of this study (being counted within the Namburu Central conurbation), it is located within the legislated boundary of the adjacent ward of Fresh Wota Tassiriki.
+Comprising predominantly of residential housing, the westerly-sloping ward contains the informal settlement of Ohlen, as well as the suburbs of Namburu North, South and Central.
+The commercial, industrial and tourist-focused suburbs of Jack Fong and Tebakor Pressing lie along the western edge of the ward, along the valley corridor extending northward from Fatumaru Bay.
+Although the informal settlement of Simbolo falls within the ward for the statistical purposes of this study (being counted within the Namburu Central conurbation), it is located within the legislated boundary of the adjacent ward of Freswota Tassiriki.

-The Greater Fresh Wota Tassiriki Ward includes the large peri-urban area of Teouma Road, which follows the escarpment along the northern edge of Emten Lagoon eastward to Montmartre.
-The geography of the Fresh Wota Tassiriki division is highly varied and heavily sloped, rising to more than 100m above sea level at its most eastern extremity, while the entire suburb of Le Meridien having an average elevation of only 10m.
+The Greater Freswota-Tassiriki Ward includes the large peri-urban area of Teouma Road, which follows the escarpment along the northern edge of Emten Lagoon eastward to Montmartre.
+The geography of the Freswota-Tassiriki division is highly varied and heavily sloped, rising to more than 100m above sea level at its most eastern extremity, while the entire suburb of Le Meridien has an average elevation of only 10m.
 Non-residential land uses include agricultural at the north-eastern edge of the city, as well as forest throughout the peri-urban eastern fringe.
 The ward also contains the University of the South Pacific (USP) Vanuatu Campus.

-Central Ward encompasses Port Vila's central business district, including the waterfront and 24 hour markets, the Vila Central Hospital, and the bulk of the city's bureaucratic and diplomatic institutions (including the National Parliament, PVMC Headquarters and a number of schools).
-The area has a steep topography, with extensive critical infrastructure located along the wards western, coastal edge.
-The ward also includes the city's most densely populated informal settlements, Tongoa/Futuna and Seaside Paama, although some parts of these areas fall under formal lease arrangements.
-Iririki Island, which includes Iririki Resort, has been included in this Greater Port Vila division.
+Central Ward encompasses Port Vila's central business district, including the waterfront and 24 hour markets, the Vila Central Hospital, and the bulk of the city's bureaucratic and diplomatic organisations (including the National Parliament, PVMC Headquarters and a number of schools).
+The area has a steep topography, with extensive critical infrastructure located along the ward's western, coastal edge.
+The ward also includes the city's most densely populated informal settlements, Tongoa/Futuna and Seaside Paama (although some parts of these areas fall under formal leasehold arrangements, the majority of the residents do not hold direct tenure).
+Iririki Island, which includes Iririki Resort, has been included in this Greater Port Vila division (an enumeration area referred to by its historical name of 'Burns Philip' in statistical documentation).

 South Ward is predominantly composed of formal residential tenure arrangements, with some industrial zones along the ward's Vila Bay coastline.
-The ward also includes the country's main port and only container port, which account for over 85% of the country's imports, and facilitate a significant share of tourism income through the cruise ship terminal.
-The city's gas and fuel depots are also located within the ward boundary in Paray Bay, as well as the National Disaster and Meteorology Office (NDMO), the National Library and Archives Building, the Chiefs' Nakamal, the National Museum and Saralana Park.
+The ward also includes the country's main port and only container port, which account for over 85% of Vanuatu's imports, and facilitate a significant share of tourism income through the cruise ship terminal.
+The city's gas and fuel depots are also located within the ward boundary in Paray Bay, as well as the National Disaster Management Office (NDMO), the National Library and Archives Building, the Chiefs' Nakamal, the National Museum and Saralana Park.
 Although largely covered by forest, the peri-urban area of Nambatri West has been included in this division.

 In the context of Greater Port Vila, roughly 50% of land area falls within the municipal boundary.
 Figure 2 demonstrates the significant differences when examined at a ward level, both in terms of total land area and peri-urban land allocation, with the Malapoa-Tagabe Ward division encompassing the largest peri-urban area (7.59km2) due to the inclusion of Malapoa Point within the ward boundary.
-A full table of the allocation of VNSO enumeration areas by ward is provided in Annex 1 of this report.
+A full table of the allocation of VNSO enumeration areas by ward is provided in Annex I of this report.